The photo booth industry is changing rapidly.

 You’ll have to be more than photo booth rentals if you’re going to appeal to a higher-end clientele.
 The problem with the word “photo booth” is that many people still picture the old-fashioned, boxy booths found in malls and arcades.

-Modern photo booths like Simple Booth HALO® are often sleek, sophisticated and high-tech.
+At Simple Booth, we’ve reinvented the concept of the photo booth.
+Modern photo booths are often sleek, sophisticated and high-tech.

-Here are a few of the terms we’re starting to see become more common:
+To break stereotypes, try using more modern terminology.
+Here are a few of the descriptions we’re starting to see become more common: